reginacrabbe/Sepsis-Prediction-Model-LP6/README.md

 ## Data
 ### Source
   - The dataset used for this project is sourced from [Kaggle](https://www.kaggle.com/).
-The datasets were Patients Files Train data and  Patients Files Test data.
+The datasets are the Patients Files Train data and  Patients Files Test data.

 ### Data Features
   - ID: Patient ID